Access Modifiers in C++: Public, Private and Protected

 Access Specifiers in C++: An Overview

 In our journey of understanding OOPs concepts in C++, let's look at a technique of data hiding.
 We are very well aware that data hiding is one of the main characteristics of object-oriented programming languages.
 It assists the program in showing the essential features without showing the functionality or the details of the program to its users.
 In this C++ tutorial, we will see what is an Access Specifier/Access Modifier in C++ and its types.
-For more information, enroll in our C++ Certification Course.
+For more information, enroll in our C++ Online Course Free.

 What are Access Specifiers in C++?